Joint Replacement: Safe Use of Forearm Crutches

 Solution:

-Follow your doctor's or physiotherapist's training plans.
-Listen to your body signals and pause when you experience pain.
+Follow the training plans of your doctor or physiotherapist.
+Listen to body signals and pause if you experience pain.

 Error 4: Crutches incorrectly placed